mcibique/vue-testing-examples/README.md

 });
 ```

 Testing cases `A` and `B` is easy, we just need to check what has been rendered.
 Testing C can be achieved by checking `expect(this.actions.updateMessage).to.have.been.calledWith('updateMessage', { message: 'newValue' })`.
 What about the case `D`?
 We have an option to drop it because we tested that the component is able to read from a store (in `A` and `B`) and fires an action on update (in `C`).
 This is considered as true unit test approach and it might be enough, on the other hand, tests never test it as a whole (they are covering the scenario but only indirectly).
 Wouldn't it be better to actually test the real behavior of the component: `When an user types something, it should update the title immediately`?
-It will give us much higher confidence that our component behaves as intended.
-Okay, let's modify the `updateMessage` stub and do following:
+It will give us much more confidence that our component behaves as intended.
+Okay, let's modify the `updateMessage` stub and do the following:

 ```js
 beforeEach(function () {